 How to block unwanted calls on landline free?
 It is nearly impossible to stop all spam calls on your home phone.
 However, there are a few technology methods that can help you reduce the likelihood of receiving such calls.
 And, while it won’t have the same results as blocking annoying calls on iOS or Android cellphones, it’s worth a shot.

 There are steps you can do to block unwanted calls, whether you have a home phone that uses the internet (VoIP) or a classic landline.

 - How to Block Unwanted Calls on Landline Free

 - Other Methods to Avoid Annoying Phone Calls

-- You can Find the National Do Not Call List on the Internet?
+- Can you Find the National Do Not Call List on the Internet

 Most major home phone service providers can help you fight unwanted calls.
 They usually provide a free or paid service to help with this problem.
 Each provider has a different set of solutions for its consumers.

 It is available to all BT customers at no cost.
 It will shield you from spammers by automatically forwarding their calls to voicemail.
 Because the corporation has its own database of nuisance callers, when someone calls you from an unknown number, they will run it through that list to see if it should be routed to garbage voicemail.

 If you have a copper phone line, this is the tool to use to prevent robocalls, spam calls, and other types of nuisance calls.
 There are numerous call blocking gadgets available on the market.
 They usually come preloaded with spam phone numbers.

 The issue is that scammers constantly alter their phone numbers, which means that the most recent scam numbers may not be in your device’s list.
 Some call-blocking systems, however, allow you to manually enter a phone number that you want to block.
 However, because scammers frequently fake real phone numbers, such as bank phone lines or tech support, you should use caution while blocking them.